HCCF 24 HOUR FAST

 - The Achievement Gap – An achievement gap can form between low-income students and their peers due to financial barriers to learning.

 - Mental Health Challenges – Social exclusion, shame, anger, stigma, low self-esteem, low confidence and loss of hope are all issues related to student poverty.

 Every student needs to have HOPE, DIGNITY & EQUITY.

 HELP US TO CONTINUE TO SAY “YES” TO FAMILIES IN NEED

-A family shared the following in response to the grocery gift card they received:
+A school shared the following in response to the grocery gift card a family received:

 “This family has been struggling for a period of time with meeting basic needs.
 The latest round of closures was particularly difficult to bear.
 Both children have particular needs and mom is having difficulty adequately addressing her very different children.
 She has since been put in touch with social worker to seek help with her own parenting and structuring home life.
 Having support for things like groceries and toiletries takes something off the list of worries.
 This financial support allows morn to take a moment to focus on getting help to manage her home life and helping her children to cope with their identified needs.”